kintohub/kintohub-docs/docs/apidoc.md

 _kintoignore
 ```

+Example project with `_kintoignore`:

+    .
+    ├── _kintoignore-lib # all the files under this directory are not going to be parsed
+    ├── src              # all the files here are going to be parsed
+    └── ...

 ## View auto generated Documentation

 One of the bonuses of documenting your code, you will be able to view the endpoints and there documentation in KintoHub